 We have to be honest this is the scariest part of the ride.
 There are no Jump Scares, it’s just the foreboding music, macabre tones of the Ghost Host, and the, at times, pitch black that can be unnerving!
 Finally, you enter the loading area where you board your “Doom Buggy”

 The ride itself is very very tame.
 There are no drops or thrills or anything at all exciting from that point of view.
 It is nothing more than a slow conveyer around the building.
 The thrill comes from the special effects and apparitions that you are confronted with throughout the mansion.

 In all honesty, the ride is not very scary at all.
-The tech is so dated and there is no real intent to “scare” anyone, it is more a nostalgic saunter around the castle witnessing how entertainment used to be.
-Theming is incredibly thorough and every millimeter of the house is converted into the creepy and macabre.
+The tech is so dated and there is no real intent to “scare” anyone, it is more of a nostalgic saunter around the castle witnessing how entertainment used to be.
+Theming is incredibly thorough and every millimeter of the house is converted into creepy and macabre.

 While the effects are dated they are still quite cool.
 To witness just how much was possible to trick the mind and convinced you of an illusion even many decades ago is pretty enlightening.